wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 ### 6.1 Setup Dynamic Routing in WebSphere Liberty

-In this section, you will use an automation script, which we provide in the lab environment, to perform the steps described above to setup and configure Dynamic Routing.
+In this section, you use an automation script, which we provide in the lab environment, to perform the steps described above to setup and configure Dynamic Routing.